-As a community-owned seed company you can literally become a member of the family.
+As a community-owned seed company you can become part of our community of owner-members.
 We depend on the support of our members to help us grow and make a difference to the UK’s food system.

 We have been founded as one of the first of a new wave of collaborative and effective, ecologically orientated seed producers for the UK.
 We have the expertise and over 20 years’ growing experience - as well as the will and determination - to grow better seeds for better food, in a natural way that is resilient and safer for all.
-We now have over 350 shareholders and have raised more than £450,000 towards our £750,000 target, but we still need to raise £300,000.
+We now have over 480 shareholders and have raised nearly £500,000 to capitalise our operations.

 Why it matters

 Our food system depends on viable, living seeds, capable of reproducing themselves.
 Sadly, few people realise how threatened the availability of open pollinated seeds is, or the manifold ways in which agri-business has taken ownership of seed production, resulting in the domination of fewer and ever-larger multi-national corporations and the decline of local and small-scale seed producers.

 Our most immediate and urgent task is to find people who share our vision and will support our genuinely community-owned seed company.
 If you’re interested, or feel you can help, please join us to help secure the future for our natural food system.

 Buying shares to become a member enables you to get involved and influence the future of our organisation.
 This includes participation in general meetings and taking an active interest in the operation and development of the organisation as a Community Benefit Society.
 Along with the warm, fuzzy feeling of being part of the revolution in our food system, other benefits of being a share owning member include: